Guest Article from Mark Brandenberg, who specializes in coaching men.

 The feeling is very personal, very individual.
 Some parents want to “teach” their children.
 Other want to “discipline” their children.
 These words become confusing and don’t realize…

 How empowered they are or how powerful they appear to their children.

 People can turn their problems around.
 They can be whatever they want.
 They can have whatever they want.
 Coaching is about that process.
 You help them, and it is an incredible job.

 Coaches review a client’s strengths and focus on them.
 The medical/psychological establishment focuses on problems and pathology.

 We look at wellness and not what is broken.
-If a coach finds a true pathology, the coach refers that person to a psychologist or other appropriate specialist.
-Troubled persons with long-standing problems may not think rationally and that is why coaches refer them to appropriate professionals for their healing.
+If a coach finds an actual pathology, the coach refers that person to a psychologist or other appropriate specialist.
+Troubled persons with long-standing problems may not think rationally, and that is why coaches refer them to appropriate professionals for their healing.

 The clients who employ coaches are healthy and happy people who want to improve their lives.
 They want to go from good parents to better parents.

 Are you ready to help families going through a difficult time?

 Or help people be competent and make parents happy?